Sophia Ananiadou

 Sophia Ananiadou is a Greek-British computer scientist and computational linguist.
-She led the development of and directs the National Centre for Text Mining (NaCTeM) in the United Kingdom.
+She led the development of and directs the National Centre for Text Mining in the United Kingdom.
 She is also Professor in Computer Science in the Department of Computer Science at the University of Manchester.

 Her research focusses on biomedical text mining and natural language processing and has fed into the development of numerous applications that, for example, facilitate the discovery of new knowledge, enable exploration of historical archives, allow semantic search of biomedical literature, reduce human effort in screening search hits for production of systematic reviews, enable enrichment of metabolic pathway models with evidence from the literature, allow discovery of risk in the construction industry from health and safety incident reports and enable interoperability of components in text mining workflows.

 Education

 Ananiadou was educated at the Lycée français St Joseph in Athens, Greece (1969–1975).
 She received a Bachelor of Arts (Ptychion) from the University of Athens (1979), a Master of Advanced Studies (DEA) in Linguistics from Paris VII, Jussieu, France (1980), a DEA in Literature from Paris IV, Sorbonne, France (1984) and a PhD in Computational linguistics from the University of Manchester Institute of Science and Technology (UMIST), in 1988.